 Opioids mimic the effect of the original source – opium – but now are prescribed as a long list of pain relievers like the semi-synthetic OxyContin® and Vicodin® and dangerous street drugs like heroin.

 When adults withdraw from opioids, we understand that withdrawal symptoms follow.
-The less-known fact is that infants who are born dependent on drugs have horrible withdrawal symptoms, too.
+The lesser-known fact is that infants who are born dependent on drugs have horrible withdrawal symptoms, too.
 The difference is that they are defenseless.

 Opioid abuse is not just a problem of street drugs and struggling addicts.
 In many cases, a mother might take prescription medicine for chronic migraine headaches or back pain, not realizing that it may result in her infant undergoing withdrawal.